abarker/camel-snake-pep8/README.rst

 The dependences can be installed by the following command::

-   pip install rope colorama
+   pip install rope colorama --upgrade

+A recent version of Rope is recommended for Python 3 compatibility.

 To install the program just clone or download the git repository and execute the main file ``camel_snake_pep8.py``.
-The program is currently a single module.
+The program is currently a single module (so you could alternately just copy that file).

 Usage::